robertkowalski/magnolia-cli/README.md

 ## Commands ##
 To invoke a command, execute `mgnl <command> [options]` on your shell.

-To see what commands are available simply enter `mgnl` or `mgnl -h`
+To see what commands are available simply enter  `mgnl -h` (or `mgnl --help`)

 ```

-    add-availability      add component availability
+add-availability      add component availability.
-    build                 scan a node_modules folder for Magnola light modules and extract them to a directory of choice
+build                 scan a node_modules folder for npm packages with the keyword "magnolia-light-module" (in package.json) and extract them to a directory of choice.
-    create-component      create a component and optionally add availability for it
+create-component      create a component and optionally add availability for it.
-    create-light-module   create a light module
+create-light-module   create a light module.
-    create-page           create a page template
+create-page           create a page template.
-    jumpstart             prepare Magnolia CMS for light dev
+jumpstart             download and prepare Magnolia CMS for light dev.
-    setup                 extract prototypes and package.json of CLI tools so that they can be customized
+setup                 extract "mgnl-cli-prototypes" folder and "mgnl-cli.json" file to have a custom configuration.
 help [cmd]            display help for [cmd]
 ```

 To get help for any of the subcommands, simply enter `mgnl <subcommand> -h`.